-In Exodus 20:3 God says to the Israelites: ‘You shall have no other gods before Me.’
+In Exodus 20:3 God says to the Israelites: “You shall have no other gods before Me.”
 This means: you should allow nothing in your life take up the place that God rightfully deserves: your total devotion and love should go out to Him.
 Do not make anything else your god, be it your house, your car, your wife or your career.
 Only the Creator should be God, nothing of creation should take that place.

-In 1 Chronicles 16:25 it says: Great is the LORD, and greatly to be praised, and He is to be held in awe above all gods.’
+In 1 Chronicles 16:25 it says: “Great is the LORD, and greatly to be praised, and He is to be held in awe above all gods.”
 Does this mean that there are indeed other gods than God?
-The next verse gives a clear answer to this: ‘For all the gods of the peoples are idols, but the LORD made the heavens’(v.
-26).
+The next verse gives a clear answer to this: “For all the gods of the peoples are idols, but the LORD made the heavens” (1 Chronicles 16:25-26).
 In other words: only God is the true God who is the Creator of the heavens; other gods are nothing but idols with no power to create or save.

-However, in the New Testament Paul talks about the ‘rulers, authorities, powers of this dark world and spiritual forces of evil in the heavenly realms’ (Ephesians 6:12).
-This clearly suggests that there are spiritual beings or forces other than God and they have some power.
+However, in the New Testament Paul talks about the “rulers, authorities, powers of this dark world and spiritual forces of evil in the heavenly realms” (Ephesians 6:12).
+This clearly suggests that there are spiritual beings or forces other than God, and they have some power.
 This refers to Satan and his helpers, the demons.
-Satan is called ‘the prince of this world’ by Jesus (John 12:31).
-This ‘prince’ will most certainly not have the last word, see verse 31, but he has been given some authority.
+Satan is called “the prince of this world” by Jesus (John 12:31).
+This ‘prince’ or ‘ruler’ will most certainly not have the last word, but he has been given some authority.
 People who don’t know Jesus and worship other religions, are often in some bondage brought about by Satan and his demons.
 This is why Paul urges believers to be well armed in the battle against these unseen powers and authorities.

 When a person decides to follow Jesus, it is essential that he throws away everything that has to do with idols.
 The idols in themselves are just dead pieces of material, but they can nevertheless be used by demonic forces to exercise a hold on the owner’s life.
 On a similar note, even though one might not have amulets or statues, there can still be things that usurp the place in one’s heart which only God should occupy.
-‘Love the LORD your God with all your heart and with all your soul and with all your strength’ (Deuteronomy 6:5).
+“Love the LORD your God with all your heart and with all your soul and with all your strength” (Deuteronomy 6:5).